clcriswell/DR-RD/docs/PROMPT_STANDARDS.md

 Retrieval behaviour follows `RAG_ENABLED` / `ENABLE_LIVE_SEARCH` flags.
 If both
 are false, prompts avoid retrieval language and sources are optional.
-When enabled and the template `retrieval_policy` is not `NONE`, prompts demand inline evidence markers and a non empty `sources` array of `{id,title,url}` objects.
+When enabled and the template `retrieval_policy` is not `NONE`, prompts demand inline evidence markers and a non empty `sources` array.
+Finance and Marketing agents emit `sources` as a list of strings, while Regulatory and other roles expect `{id,title,url}` objects.
+A sanitization step converts markdown links or bare URLs into the appropriate format and drops malformed items.
 Agents returning empty sources in this mode trigger the evaluator retry.
-Sources must not be plain strings or markdown links; each entry must be a JSON object.

 ## Migration Notes
 Roles now powered by `PromptFactory`: CTO, Research Scientist, Regulatory,